EsotericZ/activities/week21/12-Stu_MERN-Setup/Unsolved/README.md

 ```

 * TODO: Add a comment describing the functionality of this route in `server/server.js`:
+For any get request use the client directory that is created once you run the install

 ```js
 app.get('*', (req, res) => {